h2oai/h2o-3/h2o-docs/src/product/automl.rst

 AutoML now includes `XGBoost <data-science/xgboost.html>`__ GBMs (Gradient Boosting Machines) among its set of algorithms.
 This feature is currently provided with the following restrictions:

 - XGBoost is used only if it is available globally and if it hasn't been explicitly `disabled <data-science/xgboost.html#disabling-xgboost>`__.
-- XGBoost is disabled by default in AutoML when running H2O-3 in multi-node due to current `limitations <data-science/xgboost.html#limitations>`__.
-XGBoost can however be enabled experimentally in multi-node by setting the environment variable ``-Dsys.ai.h2o.automl.xgboost.multinode.enabled=true`` (when launching the H2O process from the command line) for every node of the H2O cluster.
 - You can check if XGBoost is available by using the ``h2o.xgboost.available()`` in R or ``h2o.estimators.xgboost.H2OXGBoostEstimator.available()`` in Python.